swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 For end-users of this library the API they don't need to worry about any of this, but the author of such library is in full control over where execution will happen -- be it using task executor preference, or custom actor executors.

 This works also the other way around: when we're using a library and notice that it is doing blocking things and we'd rather separate it out onto a different executor.
-It may even have declared asynchronous methods -- but still is taking too slow to yield the thread for some reason, causing issues to the shared pool.
+It may even have declared asynchronous methods -- but still is taking too long to yield the thread for some reason, causing issues to the shared pool.

 ```swift
 // SomeLibrary